alpersonalwebsite/react/05_controlled-components.md

 You will find some tutorials explaining the agnostic benefits (cases like when you are using multiple frameworks and libraries) of turning all elements into uncontrolled components.
 However, remember that this goes against React nature: taking as "Source of Truth" the DOM node instead of a particular state tied to the element.

 Try to avoid as much as you can the use of "uncontrolled components"...
 However, if you are thinking what would be an "uncontrolled component" with an "input of type text element"...
-Here´s your answer...
+Here's your answer...

 Example: